RizeComputerScience/COMPSIX-unit10-code-along/README.md

-# Blog JWT Authentication Example
+# Unit 10 Code Along: Blog JWT Authentication and Role Based Authorization

 A simple blog API demonstrating the conversion from session-based to JWT authentication, followed by implementing role-based access control.